Th0rstenf/Rocksniffer-to-Streamer.bot-extension/Readme.md

 ## Version History
 * 0.2
    * Detecting different tyes of sections and calling enter/leave actions in Streamerbot
+   * Storing Note data and other meta data in global variables to be used in other actions
 * 0.1
     * Initial Release